-Yet, despite the fact that early beliefs in humanity are shared and nonlocal, some location-obsessed, bordering with fanaticism - view "their civilisation" as having a precedence or a special influence on other civilisations!
-So, in the case of Sun-worship, for example, such fanatical views (of localisation of beliefs) imply that other than their chosen civilisation - people were not able - without 'borrowing' the belief - to perceive the value of the Sun for life, or its great power!
+Yet, despite the fact that truth of nonlocality of early beliefs, some fanatic views give their civilisation a precedence and influence on other civilisations!
+So, in the case of Sun-worship, for example, such fanatical views (of localisation of beliefs) - as if other are not able - without an external teacher to perceive the value of the Sun for life, or its greatness.

 Another manifestation of the spontaneous emergence of mental expressions is the 'sense of Beauty' in nature.
 Beauty is perceived and experienced inwardly - it is untaught by others.
 In his book, “The Evolution of Beauty”, Prof. Richard Prum suggests that the sense of beauty was deeply valued by early ancestors, and was instrumental in the evolution of humanity: (7)

 “Beauty is desirable because it brings other real-world benefits, like vigor, health, or good genes”

 The value of Beauty is an essential drive in human psychology that motivates all what is pleasing for the five senses, including colouring, ornaments, singing and appreciating the beauty of nature, flowers in particular.